The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 1. Traditional Animation

-The first series of Tom and Jerry cartoons were created manually more than 70 years ago.
+The first series of Tom and Jerry cartoons, created over 70 years ago, were produced using these manual methods.

 Before we move on, you can learn more about this style from the following sources.